indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/IngressNetworkingonKubernetesClusters.md

 Cluster load balancing rules distribute incoming network traffic across multiple Kubernetes pods to ensure high availability, fault tolerance, and optimal resource utilisation.

-1. Click the **ADD NETWORKING RULE* button, and a popover will open._
+1. Click the **ADD NETWORKING RULE**  button, and a popover will open.
-2. _Select_ **Load Balancing** from the list of networking options and then specify the following options.
+2. Select **Load Balancing** from the list of networking options and then specify the following options:
     1. Specify the name of the rule.
     2. Choose a Protocol from the available options, i.e., TCP proxy, TCP, and UDP.
 (The protocol determines how the traffic is transmitted)
     3. Enter the Public Port.